jackpot51/hackinthebox/README.md

 # Hackintosh inside VirtualBox

-To start, download the macOS Catalina ISO from https://www.wikigain.com/how-to-install-macos-big-sur-on-virtualbox-on-windows-pc/ and place it at `macOS.iso`
+To start, download the macOS Big Sur ISO from https://www.wikigain.com/how-to-install-macos-big-sur-on-virtualbox-on-windows-pc/ and place it at `macOS.iso`